 Individual pixels are aggregated into multiple Macro-pixel arrays, which in turn comprise a cluster.
 Typically a sensor will include up to four independent clusters whose output is averaged before conversion into a digital signal.

-Key PPG challenges in the ear
+Key PPG challenges

 Precision and reliability of measurements

 Each biometric vital sign that can be detected through PPG requires different signal processing.
 This requires a raw signal with high fidelity to facilitate the extraction of the right information.
 The SB solution does this without applying special filters as the “filter approach” gives a better-looking signal but removes part of the information useful for accurate detection of signals such as the heart Interbeat interval (IBI) and Blood Pressure (BP)

 PPG sensors’ power consumption is concentrated in two functional areas: